alphagov/government-service-design-manual/agile/index.md

 Agile product development is usually broken into small units of work called sprints.
 At GDS a sprint lasts a week and runs from Wednesday to Tuesday, however other agile development teams may run longer sprints.

-Standup take place daily, and are an opportunity for teams to discuss the previous days work, tell people what they pan to work on, and reveal any blockers for progress.
+Standups take place daily, and are an opportunity for teams to discuss the previous days work, tell people what they plan to work on, and reveal any blockers to progress.

 [Find out how to structure sprint cycles and standups](/agile/featuresofagile.html)